SaitoTech/saito-lite/docs/appcontext.md

 createUnsignedTransactionWithDefaultFee(publickey="", amt=0.0)

+>Create a transaction with the appropriate slips given the desired fee and payment to associate with the transaction, and a change address to receive any surplus tokens.
+Use the default wallet fee.

 * recipient Publickey of the recipient (string)
 * fee to send with tx
 * returns saito.transaction if successful
 * returns null if inadequate inputs

->Create a transaction with the appropriate slips given the desired fee and payment to associate with the transaction, and a change address to receive any surplus tokens.
-Use the default wallet fee. signTransaction
+signTransaction

+>Signs a msg string using the wallet private key. returnBalance

+* msg string to sign
+* returns string public key

 createUnsignedTransaction(publickey="", amt=0.0, fee=0.0)

+> Create a transaction with the appropriate slips given the desired fee and payment to associate with the transaction, and a change address to receive any surplus tokens.

 * recipient Publickey of the recipient (string)
 * payment amount
 * fee to send with tx
 * returns saito.transaction if successful
 * returns null if inadequate inputs

-> Create a transaction with the appropriate slips given the desired fee and payment to associate with the transaction, and a change address to receive any surplus tokens.

 createToSlips(num, address, amount, change_amount)